mattzeunert/mattzeunert.github.io/_posts/2017-01-30-lazy-javascript-parsing-in-v8.md

 The speedup will be more meaningful on slower devices.
 But not on iPhones: Safari's JavaScriptCore engine shows no improvement for the optimized script.

 Most likely there are more impactful things you can do to improve your websites's performance.
-But if you've run out of ideas it's worth giving `optimize-js` a try and measue if it's a meaningful improvment.
+But if you've run out of ideas it's worth giving `optimize-js` a try and measue if there's a meaningful improvment.